Vaccines are here. School's open. Some parents still agonize

 The lawsuits, school board meeting fights, dissension between family members and friends is also a source of stress.

 “The bashing on both sides, that’s been the hardest thing,” said Sarah Brazwell, who has a 3-year-old in day care and a 9-year-old in elementary school.
-She’s not ready to get vaccinated and wearing masks in her Florida Panhandle town is “a little pointless,” she said, because so few people do.
+She’s not ready to get vaccinated and, despite overwhelming evidence that face coverings protect against the virus, she said wearing masks in her Florida Panhandle town is “a little pointless” because so few people do.

 Child care — finding it, paying for it, worrying about the spread of sicknesses from it — has been a huge stress during the pandemic.
 Labor is in short supply and it can be difficult to find a spot.
 Infections and exposures, and even minor colds at day cares can mean children get sent home for days or weeks, forcing parents to scramble repeatedly for child care.